nathangreen2021/cloudmanagement-integrations/Azure/Custom_Reports/Readme.md

 2. In the Commander Admin UI navigate to “Configuration> System> Advanced” Search for ```embotics.workflow.script.credentials``` and set the value to true.
 3. Navigate to ```Configuration > Command Workflows``` in the Commander Admin UI.
 In the lower right-hand corner of the workflow list grid you will see an import button.
-4. With the Workflow installed, select it and edit workflow Step # 3.
-Set the recipient E-mail address.
-That will receive a Hyperlink when the report is complete.
+4. With the Workflow imported, select it and edit workflow Step # 3.
+Set the recipient E-mail address that will receive a Hyperlink when the report is complete.
-5. Now run the workflow against a cloud account to generate the Report.
+5. Now to run the workflow against a cloud account to generate the report.
 In Views Select an Azure Cloud account in inventory and then right-click and select Run Workflow from the account-Menu.
 6. Select the report you with to run from the workflow list.
 7. Once complete, the recipient will receive a link to the report.
 It’s HTML based and if the report is run again, it will update the existing.
 If required print the report for refrence later.